B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/DownloadAssemblies.rst

     (Required) Email provided to Entrez.

 -t, --taxon
     (Optional) Scientific name of the taxon.
+Note: This option works only for genus and species for ENA661K while for NCBI can be any taxon.
     Type: str

 -th, --threads